Neuropathy in the Feet: A 2026 Guide to Symptoms, Causes, and Support Strategies

 -

-Although they are sometimes discussed together, they serve different purposes:
+Although often grouped together, they serve different roles.

 Diabetic Socks

-Designed to reduce friction, protect the skin, and minimize irritation.
+Designed primarily to protect the skin and reduce irritation.
+Features often include:

 -